huseyinyilmaz/django-numerics/doc/source/index.rst

 Registration
 ------------
-In order to add a new widget to your numerics dashboard, first you need to register an endpoint on your application. registration of an endpoint is a very simple process. just call djangonumerics.api.register with andpoint information.
+In order to add a new widget to your numerics dashboard, first you need to register an endpoint on your application. registration of an endpoint is a very simple process. just call djangonumerics.register with andpoint information.
 Here is signiture of register function.

 .. code-block:: python